DanielTavares33/solar-mode/README.md

 ## Extension Settings

+You can configure the extension under the `sunsetTheme` namespace in your VS Code settings:

+- `sunsetTheme.enabled`: Enable/disable automatic theme switching (default: true)
+- `sunsetTheme.lightTheme`: Theme used during daytime (default: "Default Light+")
+- `sunsetTheme.darkTheme`: Theme used during nighttime (default: "Default Dark+")
+- `sunsetTheme.latitude`: Latitude for sunrise/sunset calculation
+- `sunsetTheme.longitude`: Longitude for sunrise/sunset calculation
 ## Usage

-- The extension will automatically switch your theme based on sunrise and sunset times.
+- The extension will automatically switch your theme based on sunrise and sunset times for your configured location.
-- Use the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`) and run `Solar Mode: Hello World` to test the sample command.
+- Use the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`) and run `Toggle Sunset Theme` to manually switch between day and night themes.
+This will temporarily suspend automatic switching until the next event.

 ## Known Issues

 ## Configuration

-No custom settings are required.
-The extension works out of the box.
+The extension works out of the box, but for accurate sunrise/sunset times, set your latitude and longitude in the settings.

 ## Release Notes